 2. Register your Business with the System of Award Management (SAM)

 You need to register your business with the federal government's SAM, the primary database of vendors doing business with the federal government.
+This registration is sometimes referred to as "self-certifying" your small business.
 Federal Acquisitions Regulations (FAR) require all prospective vendors to be registered in SAM prior to the award of a contract, basic agreement, basic ordering agreement, or blanket purchase agreement.

 Using SAM you will be able to register your business size and socio-economic status while completing the required solicitation clauses and certification.
 By completing your required solicitation clauses and certifications you certify that the information provided about your company and its business activities are correct.
 The certification information that you will be asked on SAM is explained in the Federal Acquisitions Regulations, Section 52.212-3 https://www.acquisition.gov/far/current/html/52_212_213.html Offeror’s Representations and Certifications - Commercial Items